 \section{Scale-Invariance and $\fish$ Numbers}

-We are destined to measure the efficiency of observations in terms of entropy ($H$) and normalized information ($\lambda^2 \times I$), but it turns out that these quantities are slightly ill-defined, being \emph{periodic} when we really want them to be \emph{constant} (at least in the limit).
-In Section~\ref{sect:IDF} we switch from the functional view of sketches (as CIFFs) to a distributional interpretation, then in Section~\ref{sect:scaleinvariance} define a weak notion of \emph{scale-invariance} for sketches.
-In Section~\ref{sect:randomoffsets} we give a generic method to iron out periodic behavior in scale-invariant sketches, and in Section~\ref{sect:fish} we formally define the $\fish$ number of a sketch.
+We are destined to measure the efficiency of observations in terms of entropy ($H$) and normalized information ($\lambda^2 \times I$), but it turns out that these quantities are slightly ill-defined, being \emph{periodic} when we really want them to be \emph{constant}, at least in the limit.

+In Section~\ref{sect:IDF} we switch from the functional view of mergeable sketches (as commutative, idempotent transition functions) to a distributional interpretation.
+In Section~\ref{sect:scaleinvariance} we define a weak notion of \emph{scale-invariance} for sketches and in Section~\ref{sect:randomoffsets} we give a generic method to iron out periodic behavior in scale-invariant sketches, Section~\ref{sect:fish} formally defines the $\fish$ number of a sketch.